Why buy a pencil skirt?

 A fun twist on a classic style with a wrap front and asymmetrical hem that create visual interest.

-Cons: The material is thin and seems to highlight rather than mask any potential body imperfections.
+Cons: The material of this skirt is definitely on the thinner side compared to most and seems to highlight rather than mask any potential body imperfections.

-Bottom Line: If you’re looking for something that doesn’t look like your everyday skirt, this is a fun update to the traditional pencil skirt.
+Bottom Line: If you’re looking for something that doesn’t look like an everyday skirt, this is a fun update to the traditional pencil skirt.
+The twist at the front gives it a slightly more sophisticated flare that makes it well-suited for office wear.

 Verdusa Women's Elegant Plaid Midi Skirt